mcroteau/Exodus/README.md

-# Exodus
+# Zypher: Exodus

  Thou shall foster one's culture

- Thou shall love desegregated love
+ Thou shall love desegregated love //?

- Thou shall not lie if self-serving
+ Thou shall not lie if self-serving //Thou shall not lie does not work!
+Im not lying.

- Thou shall forward masculinity
+ Thou shall forward masculinity //Assault charge is decreases sperm count by 60%, Im not lying.

  Thou shall dote

- Thou shall foster & protect innocence
+ Thou shall foster & protect innocence //Look under couch, its somewhere... enter in Last Man on Earth its still there.

- Marry without eternal vows
+ Do unto others //Have no fear, nothing bad will happen to you

- Thou shall Love
+ Thou shall not control the human mind

- Thou shall not control the mind
+ Thou shall Love, hold on loosely //Barely clasp, Im not lying

- Live long, live happy.
+ Live long, live happy. //Wise words from a wise man

  Recall.